miihuu/Simulation/README.md

 [![Build Status](https://app.travis-ci.com/UBC-Solar/Simulation.svg?branch=master)](https://app.travis-ci.com/UBC-Solar/Simulation)

 Welcome to UBC Solar's race strategy simulation environment!
-The objectve of this simulation is to guide UBC Solar's race strategy by creating a model to predict the performance of the UBC Solar cars in the American Solar Challenge (ASC) and Formula Sun Grand Prix (FSGP).
+The objective of this simulation is to guide UBC Solar's race strategy by creating a model to predict the performance of the UBC Solar cars in the American Solar Challenge (ASC) and Formula Sun Grand Prix (FSGP).

-This document contains information on how to getting started with using the simulation framework.
+This document contains information on how to get started with using the simulation framework.

 For more detailed information on the inner workings of the simulation please refer to the [wiki](https://github.com/UBC-Solar/Simulation/wiki).